Discover LinuxSecurity Features

 The Foundation of Security: Developing Secure Software for Linux

-For Linux, some specific best practices include:
+A few specific Linux security best practices include:

 - Rigorously sanitizing all inputs and never trusting user data.
 Assume all client input is malicious.